AlexFangSW/Typephoon_api/README.md

                 "char_index": xxx
             }
             ```
-    - Game end:
+    - [OK] Game end:
         - when players reaches the end of the last word, doesn't need to be correct,
             just needs to be in the same index.
         - server does the checking on each key stroke, and sends end event to user.
-            - the ranking is decided here with `finished_players` field in the games table.
+            - the ranking is decided here with `finished_count` field in the games table.
             - ranking and finish time is "cached"
         - Api to receive game statistics, saved to cache and creates a "game result" record in the DB,
             ```json